-- 1 PLATED RESTAURANTS COMPARABLE TO MICHELIN STAR RESTAURANTS
+- 1 MICHELIN STAR RESTAURANTS COMPARABLE TO PLATED RESTAURANTS

 In Asia, Europe, North and South America Michelin star restaurants aspire to a one, two or three-star rating.
 South African restaurants aim for one, two or three plates.
 The prestigious Plate Rating equates to global standards of evaluating and rewarding refined and fine-dining establishments.
 Look carefully when you visit plated restaurants, and you will see that the three-plate awards are edged in gold, two plates in silver, and three plates in bronze.
 In 2015 the JHP Gourmet Guide™ was launched, and the system remains steadfast and unwavering.